13. May 2024

 GAT Director Prof. Hoff gives keynote speech on "VorSORGE: Ways to sustainability in care" at the women's policy conference of the German Civil Servants' Association.

-Prof. Dr. Andreas Hoff, Director of the "Health, Ageing, Work, Technology" (GAT) research institute and head of the part-time Master's degree course in Social Gerontology, gave a keynote speech at the 18th Women's Policy Conference of the German Civil Service Association dbb in Berlin on 16 April 2024 entitled "VorSORGE: Ways to sustainability in care in demographic change".
+The Director of the "Health, Ageing, Work, Technology" (GAT) research institute and Head of the part-time Master's degree course in Social Gerontology, Prof. Dr. Andreas Hoff, gave a keynote speech on April 16, 2024 in Berlin at the 18th Women's Policy Conference of the German Civil Service Association dbb in Berlin entitled "VorSORGE: Ways to sustainability in care in demographic change".

-The main aim of the conference entitled "Family, care work, poverty in old age - the CARE side of the coin ", which attracted more than 200 participants, was to comprehensively communicate the connection between unpaid care work in the course of life (raising children, caring for the elderly) and poverty in old age, which affects women more often than average.
+The main aim of the conference entitled "Family, care work, poverty in old age - the CARE side of the coin", which attracted more than 200 participants, was to comprehensively communicate the connection between unpaid care work in the course of life (raising children, caring for the elderly) and poverty in old age, which affects women more often than average.
 In addition to evidence-based analysis, the focus was on possible solutions in the world of work and politics.
-Prof. Hoff suggested - not least in his role as deputy chairman of the independent advisory board for the reconciliation of care and work - that the resilience of family caregivers should be strengthened through the following measures:
+Prof. Hoff proposed - not least in his role as deputy chairman of the independent advisory board for the reconciliation of care and work - to strengthen the resilience of family caregivers through the following measures:

-1. Recognizing care work as a responsibility of society as a whole, which includes a comprehensive range of support structures close to home for family caregivers, such as day care facilities.
+1. Recognition of care work as a responsibility of society as a whole, which includes a comprehensive range of support structures for family caregivers close to home, such as day care facilities.

-2. A fairer distribution of care work between women and men, which makes it possible for both genders to combine care work and a career.
+2. A fairer distribution of care work between women and men, enabling both genders to combine care work and a career.

 3. Understanding the successful reconciliation of care and work as a measure to secure skilled workers and thus as an opportunity for companies.